-♦ Widen right shoulders on three sections of OR 217 (see map).
-Widening shoulders provides additional space to clear incidents from the highway more quickly and room for emergency responders to navigate.
+- Widening right shoulders on three sections of OR 217, which provides additional space to clear incidents from the highway and more room for emergency responders to navigate

-♦ Pave both directions of OR 217 from TV Highway to I-5 (the section of OR 217 from TV Highway to U.S. 26 was recently paved in 2012 in a separate project)
+- Repaving both directions of OR 217 from TV Highway to I-5 (the section of OR 217 from TV Highway to U.S. 26 was repaved in 2012)

-♦ Upgrade center median barrier, increasing the height 10 inches
+- Upgrading the center median barrier, increasing the height by 10 inches

 These improvements are expected to reduce crashes and help clear the crashes that do occur more quickly.

 To report a sign that appears to be malfunctioning, call our ODOT's Traffic Operations center at 503-283-5859.